 - It reduces the use of multiple servers in the form of containerization

 - It facilitates rapid deployment at the OS level

-Q: What is termed as Docker Objects?
+Question: What is termed as Docker Objects?

-A: Docker Images, Services and Containers are termed as Docker Objects.
+Answer: Docker Images, Services and Containers are termed as Docker Objects.

 - Images: A read-only template with instructions for creating a Docker container

 - Containers: A runnable instance of an image

 - Services: It allows the scaling of containers across a variety of Docker Daemons, which all work together as a swarm.